apache/cordova-docs/www/docs/en/1.7.0/cordova/geolocation/PositionError/positionError.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: PositionError
 ---

 PositionError
 ========

-A `PositionError` object is returned to the geolocationError callback when an error occurs.
+A `PositionError` object is returned to the [geolocationError](../parameters/geolocationError.html) callback when an error occurs.

 Properties
 ----------